 Yeah, hello, death panels.

-Sarah Palin warned about it, and they went on, no, there are any death panels in here.
+Sarah Palin warned about it and they went on, no, there are any death panels in here.

-This program trumpeted as loudly as possible that what they're heading for is there's going to be a Department of Health and Human Services uh series of panels or committees, and they are going to assess every case that comes before them, and they're gonna decide whether to treat or not treat based on the value of the investment.
+This program trumpeted as loudly as possible that what they're heading for is there's going to be a Department of Health and Human Services series of panels or committees, and they're going to assess every case that comes before them.

-So if you're 73 and you show up with cancer, they're going to say it's not cost efficient to treat it.
+So if you're 73 and you show up with cancer, they're going to say it's not cost-efficient to treat it.

-You're not gonna live long.
+You're not going to live long.

-Actuario tables say so.
+Actuarial tables say so.

 Sayonara, take a pill.